-in the icsi process, a tiny needle, called a micropipette, is used to inject a single sperm into the center of the egg. with either traditional ivf or icsi, once fertilization occurs, the fertilized egg grows in a laboratory for 1 to 5 days before it is transferred to the uterus.
+with icsi, a tiny needle, called a micropipette, is used to inject a single sperm into the center of the egg. this increases rates of fertilization, because the sperm has to do less work to get into the egg.

 there are two ways to achieve fertilization with ivf: traditional and icsi. in traditional ivf, about 50,000 or more swimming sperm are placed next to the egg in a laboratory dish. fertilization occurs when one of the sperm enters into the cytoplasm of the egg.

 intracytoplasmic sperm injection, or icsi, involves injecting a single live, healthy sperm (identified by your embryologist) directly into the center of an egg. the technique was originally developed to help achieve fertilization for those struggling with male factor infertility. this is because icsi makes it easier for the sperm to get into the egg. it’s also used for couples who have had failure to fertilize in previous ivf cycles. at mate, we don’t charge extra for icsi, as it’s a standard part of all our cycles. icsi has been scientifically proven to increase fertilization rates.

 as the patient, nothing changes from your end with icsi. all of the additional work is done by the lab. so the procedure for you will be completely the same as described under ivf. to recap, it requires that the partner with a uterus undergo ovarian stimulation with fertility medications so that several mature eggs develop. these eggs are then aspirated through the vagina using a vaginal ultrasound in a procedure called an egg retrieval. your eggs will be incubated under precise conditions that mimic the human body in our embryology lab.